Class 5: How we manage our human, physical & information resources

 Public interest disclosure

 In compliance with the Public Interest Disclosure Act, the college has a public interest disclosure policy.

 We recognise the importance of developing our staff to equip them with the skills and capabilities to perform their job to the highest standard.
 We offer everyone a comprehensive programme of development which will support individuals in the improvement of job-related competence, professional development and personal growth, including the opportunity to increase their level of qualifications.

 The college has a staff development policy and procedure and provides a mandatory corporate induction for all new staff and an additional longitudinal one year learning and teaching induction for teaching staff.

 The college provides staff training throughout the academic year including four scheduled staff development days and an annual all staff conference.
 Staff book internal training through the HR information system and make application for additional training through external providers in accordance with their own professional development requirements.

-The college has clear policies on the collection, maintenance and use of personal information regarding staff which are in accordance with the Data Protection (Scotland) Act 1998 and in line the General Data Protection Regulations (2018).
+The college has clear policies on the collection, maintenance and use of personal information regarding staff which are in accordance with the Data Protection Act 2018 and in line the General Data Protection Regulations (2018).
 The college has a data protection policy and information security policy.

 1 Inverness Campus, Inverness IV2 5NA